 And in our family, there’s a perfect generation gap – Eminem has been topping charts for 15 years, from my senior year of high school to Sarah’s freshman year.
 That’s where the next part of today’s post comes in: Instead of telling you facts about Eminem, I’m going to share with you the ways Sarah and I talk about his music – and a lot of other serious issues.

-An interview with Sarah about Eminem
+An interview with Sarah (then 14) about Eminem

 Me: What do you like about Eminem’s music?